ITDiscovery/funsoldering/README.md

 The current software turns this into a tap light that you buy from Amazon for $20.
 It strolls through a few colors at varying level of brightness and then has a rotating light show, to off.

 - v1 (white): The RGB LED leads are close together, so not bridging the contacts is difficult for a beginner.
 Also, The button goes to Reset, and not an input (although code could change fix that).
-PB0: Red, PB1: Green, PB4: Blue, Swith = Reset
+PB0: Red, PB1: Green, PB4: Blue, Switch = Reset
-- v2 (blue): The RBG LED leads are spaced farther apart to make it easier for beginners.
-The button goes to PB4, but that shares with the Blue LED (oops - code could fix that also).
-PB0: Red, PB1: Green, PB4: Blue, Switch = PB4
-- v2.1 (green): Moved the Switch to PB3 and removed the battery.
+- v2.1 (green): Moved the Switch to PB3 and removed the battery, and the outputs now make sense: PB0: Red, PB1: Green, PB2: Blue, PB3 = Button

+## 2D6 Board

+This board is keeping the CR1220 for battery operation, since green and red LEDs don't need the higher voltage.
+While it's configured for dice, this board can easily be reprogrammed and the LED outputs be extended to do anything you want with 12 outputs.